Simplecodez/ApiCall/README.md

 It comprises of app.js, controller.js, promisify.js.
 The app.js is the entry point of this application, controller.js handles the request events while promisify.js creates a '''Promise''' for the '''https.get()''' method which takes some time to retrieve the data from '''https://jsonplaceholder.typicode.com/comments'''.
-The data is then consumed using async - await so that the '''Event-Loop''' is not blocked.
+The data is then consumed using "async - await" so that the '''Event-Loop''' is not blocked.
 The '''then()''' can also be used to consume the '''Promise'''.

 ## Running the application.
-To run this application, simply type: '''node app''' or Install nodemon by typing: '''npm i nodemon''' then type '''npm start'''.
+To run this application, simply type: '''node app''' or '''npm start''' as I included the "node_modules" folder and configured it as required.

-All should be done on the command line.
+All these commands should be done on the command line.

 ## Making Queries
 Once the server is started, head to your browser, preferrably Postman for better view of the API's results.